-18 weeks pregnant, some more of your baby’s newborn reflexes are being developed, such as trying to suckle if you would touch his/her lips.
+When you are 18 weeks pregnant, some more of your baby’s newborn reflexes are being developed, such as trying to suckle if you would touch his/her lips.

 Weight has doubled since last week!
 But from now on, the growth rate will slow down a bit.

-Full movement of the arms and legs has been discovered and believe me your child will use them!
+Full movement of the arms and legs has been discovered and, believe me, your child will use them!

-You may be feeling motions pretty consistently; your little has grown large enough now.
+You may be feeling motion pretty consistently; your little has grown large enough now.
 If this is the first time you are pregnant, however, it may still take a couple of weeks until you are certain that the butterflies you feel in your stomach are actually messages from your baby.

 Whether you feel it or not, your baby is twisting and rolling around.